Find the best bike insurance for daily rides and weekend road trips.

 - Personal items.
 You can get covered for the theft or damage of personal items and trailers.

-- Windscreen damage.
-Get coverage for damage to the windshield.
+- Windshield and glass damage.
+Get coverage for damage to the windshield and side mirrors.

 - Total loss coverage.
 If your bike gets totaled, total loss coverage will pay the retail price of the current model year version of your motorcycle.

 - Trip interruption coverage.
 Don’t let an accident or breakdown slow down your cross-country bike ride.
 Protect yourself with trip interruption coverage to continue your trip with coverage for lodging, alternative transport and food during your road trip.

 As a young or inexperienced driver, it’s an unfortunate reality that you will have to pay more on your premiums.
 And if you’ve already purchased your bike, you might not have a choice in how much you’ll pay for that model.
 However, there are some ways to help reduce your premiums.

 - Choose a bike with a less powerful engine.
 Larger and more powerful engines are more expensive to insure.